Do you love your heart?

 I have a golden retriever called Mumford who is also looking forward to visiting me over the next few months to explore the area.
 I am excited to work in such a beautiful place and meet many of you over the coming 3 months.

-Talk to your doctor today about your risk of heart disease and your eligibility for a Heart Health Check… An Austr...
+Never miss a beat – talk to your doctor today about your risk and your eligibility for a Heart Health Check.
+An Au...